Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 So the combination of **Markdown + Mermaid diagrams** fully satisfies your requirements for plain text, maintainability, and version control.

-### Question #2
+### Question #2  💩💩

-DRAG DROP You are developing a full Microsoft .NET Framework solution that includes unit tests.
+You are developing a full Microsoft .NET Framework solution that includes unit tests.

 You need to configure SonarQube to perform a code quality validation of the C# code as part of the build pipelines.